ovi28/UFO/Readme.md

 However, most attacks can be prevented by blocking unnatural user behavior.
 Blocking strange users can lead to a safer website.
 ## Web scanners and bot attacks - what are they how do they work?
+Web scanners, also knows as bots, are automated scripts that try to find vulnerabilities in as many websites as possible, be it a PHP website or some other type.
 Looking through the logs of our Hacker News close, we discovered a few "users" that were trying to access pages that they shouldn't.
 A couple of exameples from the logs:
 * [client 178.62.195.55:44528] script '/var/www/html/muieblackcat.php' not found or unable to stat
 *  [client 80.211.230.161:33248] script '/var/www/html/w00tw00t.at.blackhats.romanian.anti-sec:).php' not found or unable to stat